Skip to main content

 What happens when your mortgage lender force-places insurance on your property — what it covers, what it doesn't, and how to avoid it.

-Foundation Damage Insurance Claims: Earth Movement, Water Leaks, and the Fight for Coverage
+Foundation Damage Claims: Earth Movement and Leaks

 Games Insurers Play: The ‘Wear and Tear’ Relabeling Game